rgabbai/cmd_vel_relay/README.md

 # cmd_vel_relay

-This ros2 node used when I am using ros mobile app joystic it recive single cmd_vel and publish cmd_vel_joy and constant rate to emulate real joystic
+This ros2 node used when I am using ros mobile app joystick

+it recive single cmd_vel and publish cmd_vel_joy and constant rate to emulate real joystic